phaserjs/phaser/README.md

 TODO:

-* Default camera (camera 0) could be the stage camera, renders to stage?
 * Inject game into a <div>
 * Add ability to create extra <div>s within the game container, layered above/below the canvas
 * Rename init to preload and call start automatically
+* Poll the Input handlers less frequently (every other frame?)